dasteihn/minifftw/README.md

 *Returns*: None

-Deallocates all resources used by FFTW and the wrapper.
+Deallocates all resources used by FFTW and MFFTW.
 If built with the MPI version, this function will **terminate all** your applications.
 This is done due to some inconveniences described in [MPI](./doc/mpi.md).
 So, make sure your simulation has stored its results and closed all file descriptors prior to calling this function.

 ### Basics